 With the prospect of a full five-member board and possible revisiting of the issue of Weingarten rights and other employee protections on the horizon, the release of this resource is truly fortuitous.
 The book’s issue-by-issue examination of the Board’s changing position on various issues will enable lawyers to analyze any new decisions or initiatives by the NLRB in order to pinpoint potential new areas of liability and formulate effective strategies.
 Because the protection against retaliation the NLRA affords employees is more extensive than that of any other anti-retaliation statute, the exploration of critical issues in NLRA Rights in the Nonunion Workplace is equally expansive, and includes discussion of:

-With the contours of NLRA protections subject to reexamination under a new Board, NLRA Rights in the Nonunion Workplace is sure to be a helpful resource both for attorneys less familiar with labor law and for traditional labor lawyers and labor professionals alike.
+With the contours of NLRA protections subject to reexamination under the Board, NLRA Rights in the Nonunion Workplace is a helpful resource both for attorneys less familiar with labor law and for traditional labor lawyers and labor professionals alike.
 This is the only treatise that is completely focused on this highly prevalent, and timely, topic, and it is one every employment law attorney should have on a nearby bookshelf.

 Kenneth Lopatka’s new work, NLRA Rights in the Nonunion Workplace, is a fine reference for workers in the field and also would make a good supplemental textbook in any labor relations class.
 In fact, in the hands of a competent instructor it could easily stand as the sole or principal text.
 This is not a book for the law student but will function very well as instruction for the practitioner who doesn’t wish to spend his life on the phone asking questions of counsel.